danstiner/rust-u2f/README.md

 Conceptually FIDO consists of three pieces:

-- A remote server that wants to verify a user's identity
+- A *remote server* that wants to verify a user's identity
-- A user device running a browser or other client application
+- A *user device* that runs a web browser or other client application
-- An authenticator device that can store keys and attest the user's identify
+- An *authenticator device* that can store keys and attest the user's identify

-Hardware authenticators commonly present as Human Interface Devices (HID) utilizing a USB transport.
+This project creates a virtual authenticator device that, to web browsers and other client applications, appears nearly identical to a hardware authenticator.
+Specifically, a hardware authenticator presents itself as a Human Interface Device over a USB transport (USB-HID), while this software creates a virtual HID driven by a service process.

-However, the HID subsystem of the Linux kernel also allows defining HID transports and devices from user-space.
-This project takes advantage of that support (UHID) to create virtual HID authenticator devices that, to browsers and other client applications, appear identical to a real hardware authenticator (modulo not having certain metadata such as a USB bus id).
+On Linux this is done using [UHID](https://www.kernel.org/doc/Documentation/hid/uhid.txt), a kernel module that allows creating HID devices and controlling them from userspace.
+One limitation is that our virtual HID devices may not having certain metadata, such as a bus id which is inherit to the USB transport.

 This project is split into two programs that coordinate to implement such a virtual HID authenticator.

 ### system-daemon

-This program listens on a socket file for connections from *user-daemon* instances and for each connection uses `/dev/uhid` to create a HID device with a report descriptor defining it as a FIDO Alliance authenticator device.
+This program listens on a socket file for connections from *user-daemon* instances and for each connection uses the `/dev/uhid` character misc-device provided by the `UHID` kernel module to create a HID device with a report descriptor defining it as a FIDO Alliance authenticator device.
 It then forwards HID report data between the device and *user-daemon* connection.
-It is essentially a simple broker allowing non-privileged users to create authenticator devices.
+It is essentially a simple broker to allow the *user-daemon* proccess to create authenticator devices.
 It is usually run by systemd in a privileged context in order to access `/dev/uhid`, but can also be run manually if desired.

 It is broken down into the following crates:
 - [system-daemon](linux/system-daemon) is the binary itself